erickfirmo/PhpModel/README.md

 #### Select

 Select all columns from the table using the `select` method.
-Use the `get` method to perform a query:
+Use the `get` method to perform a query and return a collection:
 ```php
 <?php